Coursera Website Redesign

 I want a quick and easy way to type in notes, so that I can capture the key pieces of information.

-I don't want to spend extra time reviewing notes, because I don't want to be confused and miss the important content.
+I don’t want to spend extra time tediously reviewing notes because:

 Challenge